pyrotek45/avon/tutorial/REPL_USAGE.md

 ```

 ## REPL Commands

+No `npm install` required.
+No `node_modules` folder eating your disk.
+Just commands.

 - `:help` or `:h` - Show all available commands
 - `:let <name> = <expr>` - Store a value in the REPL (persists across commands)